zencart/documentation/content/user/admin_pages/localization/languages.md

 Check this box if this is the default language for this site.

 When you finish entering data, click on the _insert_ button to add the new language.
 Click on the _cancel_ button to discard this form.

+If you have not yet [installed the language pack](#installing-a-language-pack) you will see the warning message

+    >  <i class="fa fa-2x fa-hand-stop-o"></i> MISSING LANGUAGE FILES OR DIRECTORIES ...
+YOURLANGUAGE YOURLANGUAGE

 ## Edit Language